iov-one/iov-core/docs/KeyBase.md

 ## Standards Used:

-The Keybase will implement a variety of standards regarding address derivation and time stamp generation.
+The Keybase will implement a variety of standards regarding address derivation and timestamp generation.
 These have been listed here for review.

 ### Hierarchical Deterministic Wallets
 HD wallets will be created through this standard to yield a master publickey:privatekey pair.